 Yendarra School is a Decile 1a primary school, situated in a low-socio economic community predominantly comprised of Pacific and Maori families.

-When introducing the changes to student’s food and drink, the wider community reacted well (to the school’s surprise).
+When introducing the changes to student’s food and drink, the wider community reacted well.
 Benefits to health are now being felt beyond the school grounds.
-Homes that once were swimming in fizzy drink are becoming water only.
+Homes that were once swimming in fizzy drink are becoming water only.

 These shifts will also impact the health-care system.